Frequently Asked Questions

 - Nominal Lighting Power Density of the relevant functional space in the building

 - Capacity of installed lighting control systems

 - It may also include a performance comment if appropriate.

 Lighting assessments are completed by CBD accredited assessors.
 For more details, see Tenancy Lighting Assessments.

 Changes to the TLA validity period from one to five years took effect for all new TLAs submitted from 1 September 2016.
 This means that building owners will now enjoy extended validity for their TLAs, which reduces their regulatory burden.

 What should I do to prepare for my assessment?

-Disclosure affected entities are only required to have a certified BEEC in place when selling, or leasing part of, a building with commercial office space larger than the disclosure threshold (1000 square metres commencing from 1 July 2017), unless the building has been granted an exemption/exception from disclosure obligations (see Exceptions and Exemptions and page).
+Disclosure affected entities are only required to have a certified BEEC in place when selling, or leasing part of, a building with commercial office space larger than the disclosure threshold of 1000 square metres, unless the building has been granted an exemption/exception from disclosure obligations (see Exceptions and Exemptions and page).
 A certified BEEC includes both a certified base building or whole building NABERS Energy for Offices rating and a certified TLA.
 To begin to collect the data needed for these items you can: